lucy-ironmonger/react-weather-app/README.md

 > Users should be able to click on one of the summaries to view all of the forecasted information for that date.

+This component is triggered to change by the user clicking on the 'More info' button in the Forecast Summary component.
+As this stage is just concerned with a static model, I simply created a stateless component within App.js.
+More on it next!

 ---

 ### 4. Identify The Minimal (but complete) Representation Of UI State